 1. Environmental Conservation

 Environmental conservation refers to the environment being used in a way that is sustainable.
-By using the environment sustainably, it won’t be destroyed for good, meaning we can go on benefitting from it for years to come - phew!
-Naturally, environmental conservation comes in many different forms, as there are a fair few areas to cover, from recycling household waste, to replanting trees, to educating others about how to take care of the environment themselves.
+By using the environment sustainably, it won’t be destroyed for good, meaning we can go on benefiting from it responsibly for years to come.
+Naturally, environmental conservation comes in many different forms, as there are a fair few areas to cover, from recycling waste, to cleaning the beaches of plastic, to replanting trees and removing invasive species and educating the locals to ensure conservation becomes a way of life, the list is endless.

 2. Animal conservation

 Animal conservation is the practice of protecting endangered wild animal species, along with their habitats.
-Across the world there are animal conservationists, who work to identify species that are in need of help and protect them, which often involves keeping animals in captivity until they have a safe place to live in the wild.
+Across the world there are animal conservationists working to identify species that are in need of help and protecting them, which often involves keeping animals in captivity until they have a safe place to live in the wild.

-Sadly, many species have become extinct over time and many more are now endangered, therefore it’s essential that we find ways to protect them and conserve their natural habitats.
+Sadly, many species have become extinct over time and many more are now endangered, therefore it’s essential that we find ways to protect them and conserve their natural habitats in order for them to be around for future generations.

-So what’s making our lovely creatures of the earth disappear?
+So what’s making creatures of the earth disappear?
 There are a number of threats that animals are facing, one of which is global warming.
-The changes caused by this phenomenon are dangerous, as so many animals have specific habitat needs, meaning global warming could lead to a severe decrease in wildlife species.
+The changes caused by this phenomenon are dangerous, as so many animals have specific habitat needs that are destroyed, meaning global warming could lead to a severe decrease in wildlife species.

-Natural occurrences, such as floods, earthquakes, forest fires and lightening also contribute towards this decrease, but shamefully it’s us humans that play the biggest part *guilty face*.
+Natural occurrences, such as floods, earthquakes, forest fires and lightening also contribute towards this decrease, but shamefully it’s us humans that play the biggest part.
 People hunt and trade in endangered species, release toxic chemicals into the water, air and soil, and pollute natural ecosystems.

-If, like me, you’re passionate about preventing the extinction of animals, you can take part in animal conservation projects, whereby you can work on projects such as game reserve management, turtle protection, elephant rehabilitation and much more.
+If,passionate about preventing the extinction of animals, you can take part in conservation projects, whereby you can work on projects such as game reserve management in Namibia, turtle protection and beach clean ups in Costa Rica, elephant rehabilitation in Cambodia and much more.
+As the saying goes 'many hands make light work', so our team programs can achieve great things for these animals and their habitats.

 3. Marine Conservation

-As you might have already guessed, marine conservation is the protection of species and ecosystems that live in oceans and seas (who’d have thought it, eh).
+As you might have already guessed, marine conservation is the protection of species and ecosystems that live in oceans and seas.
 It involves protecting these species through reducing human activities like fishing, whaling and water pollution.

 Regrettably, we often take the health of marine life for granted and, due to these practices, the ocean is extremely vulnerable to harm.
 There are several ways in which you can help protect marine ecosystems, such as mapping habitats, carrying out vital research into the state of the oceans and the wildlife that live there, and educating local communities- not all is lost it seems!